 Awesome points for Sarah herself as (mentioned above) she IMPALED herself to kill Narud.
 Basically, it answers the question: What happens when the Queen of Blades stabs herself?

 "Enemy Within" — in order to destroy a Protoss shuttle, Kerrigan infects Lasarra with a Zerg larvae, then lets the templar warp her to the ship.
-The larvae bursts from within her, hides from the Protoss as it slinks around the ship consuming energy from test subjects, and ultimately morphs into a new broodmother, creates a legion of minions to aid it, and single-handedly destroys the crew and infests the ship.
+The larvae bursts from within her, hides from the Protoss as it slinks around the ship consuming energy from test subjects, and ultimately morphs into a new broodmother named Niadra.
+She then creates a legion of minions to aid her and single-handedly destroys the crew and infests the ship.
 Not only is it a fun mission, it's also a magnificent piece of cunning from Kerrigan, and the overall mission emphasizes the key Zerg aspects perfectly — infiltrate, consume, grow, destroy.

 The final mission.
 You're facing off against the Dominion from a rather small base.
 The situation looks grim.
 Then what happens?
 Raynor comes down in the Hyperion and rains absolute hell down on an entire Dominion base and utterly destroys it.
 Your chances just got a lot better.